Reliable-Information-Lab-HEVS/elasticsearch_alps/README.md

 ## Search (provide examples?)

-We explain the different types of search queries implemented in thid Elasticsearch search queries pipeline.
+We explain the different types of search queries implemented in this Elasticsearch search queries pipeline.
 Each query type serves different search scenarios and has specific use cases, limitations, and performance characteristics.

 ### Query Types Overview